 Deep down we know that our health is intrinsically linked to our ability to move well.
 We associate the ability to move freely with youth and the lack of that ability with old age.
 Perhaps maintaining or regaining our ability to move would allow us to feel young again… Like a child… Would being able to move well into our senior years make us like a wise child?
 Would it allow us to retain some of our child like wonder at the world?
 One thing is for sure it certainly would not hurt.

 Somatic Education is all about improving our movement by cultivating awareness of, and refining our control over, our muscles.
 With improved sensory awareness and motor control comes improvements in movement.
 These improvements make it easier and more enjoyable to pursue the activities we enjoy most, whatever they may be.
-If you would like to learn more about Somatic Education and how it can help you to move more freely and comfortably, get in touch here.
+If you would like to learn more about Somatic Education and how it can help you to move more freely and comfortably, check out my online class schedule here.